| Title: | Standardization of Raw Discrete Questionnaire Scores |

 A |

-will always be checked as FALSE
+force_exhaustive will always be checked as FALSE during the

 calculations.
 It is mandatory for validity of the created FrequencyTables

-of descriptive statistcs
+data.frame of descriptive statistcs

 plot.GroupedFrequencyTable